-3. Risk movement
+4. Risk movement

 - NENC/0004 Delivery of financial position There is a risk that the ICB is unable to deliver its planned financial position, together with a risk around delivery of the wider ICS financial position.
 Risk reviewed in light of new financial year.
 Risk increased to reflect position at the beginning of the financial year.
-Risk scored 20 (high). - NENC/0081 General Practice (GPs) intention to take industrial action.
+Risk scored 20 (high). - NENC/0047 High rates of suspected suicides.
+The rates of suicide in the North East and North Cumbria are the highest in the country at 13.4 per 100,000 people.
+Suicide is the leading cause of death in our region for men aged 15 49 and women aged 20-34.
+The risk to the ICB is that we do not reduce the suicide rate for people in contact with NHS commissioned and health care delivery services, amenable to healthcare preventative efforts.
+Following review by the risk owner and updates to the controls and assurances in place, including the introduction of a funded ICB suicide prevention programme, the risk score was reduced to 9 (from 12).
+As the risk is now scored below 12, the risk no longer meets the criteria for inclusion on the corporate risk register and will be managed locally. - NENC/0081 General Practice (GPs) intention to take industrial action.
 GP collective action has been paused by the British Medical Association (BMA) after provisionally accepting a new GP contract offer.
 Action may still be taken by local practices against the ICB where there are gaps in locally commissioned services or pathways which result in additional unfunded activity needing to be managed by Primary Care.
 Risk score reduced to 9 following BMA announcement.
-As the risk is now scored below 12, the risk no longer meets the criteria for inclusion on the corporate risk register and will be managed locally. - NENC/0090 Weight loss injections and Right to Choose providers there is a risk of significant financial pressures resulting from the charges back to the ICB for consultations and drug costs.
-Score reduced from 16 to 15 as a result of updated controls concerning a potential to cap in referrals mentioned in published planning guidance. - NENC/0091 Pharmacy Collective Action.
-There is a risk the ICB will be unable to deliver on its statutory duties due to planned pharmacy collective action.
-The risk is scored 12 (high).
-Risk score reduced to 9 as additional controls and assurances in place.
 As the risk is now scored below 12, the risk no longer meets the criteria for inclusion on the corporate risk register and will be managed locally.

-4. New corporate risks
+5. New corporate risks

-There were two new corporate risks added to the corporate risk register this reporting period:
+There was one new corporate risk added to the corporate risk register this reporting period:

-- NENC/0101 Unplanned pharmacy closures.
-Jhoots group unplanned closures risks of patients unable to get their prescriptions from branches.
-Risk to supervised patients unable to obtain controlled substances in safe and controlled manner.
-Impact on surrounding GP Practices.
-Risk added with residual score of 12 (high). - NENC/0102 ICB transition programme.
+NENC/0102 - ICB transition programme.
 As a result of the pace of change required to meet the ICB transition programme timescales, alongside staff capacity to deliver the requirements, there is risk that the ICB fails to deliver a revised ICB operating model within the timescales required.
 Staff morale and capacity could be adversely affected, alongside pressure on the delivery of ongoing ICB statutory responsibilities.